CURRENT ISSUES

 Opposing Demolition of 1600 & 1618 East Colfax Avenue

-1600 and 1618 East Colfax have been unoccupied for five years, with little attempt made by the owner of the buildings to secure and maintain them.
-In March 2024, a fire broke out in 1600 East Colfax, damaging the interior.
+1600 and 1618 East Colfax were unoccupied for several years, with little effort made by the property owner to secure and maintain the structures.
+In March 2024, a fire broke out in 1600 East Colfax, severely damaging the interior.
 1618 East Colfax was largely unharmed.
-In June, the property owner argued that the buildings are not historic and sought permission from the Landmark Preservation Commission to demolish them.
-This was unanimously rejected by the commission.
+Later that year, the property owner petitioned the Landmark Preservation Commission for permission to demolish both buildings.
+Initially, this request was unanimously rejected by the commission, as both mansions were integral to the Wyman Historic District.
+Unfortunately, in December 2024, after years of neglect and minimal enforcement, the commission approved their demolition.

 For further reading, check out this Denverite article, providing background into the property owner’s previous attempt to demolish the buildings in 2018.
 The article also includes photographs of the buildings’ stunning interiors prior to their deterioration.